-The WCPSS Design Guidelines are intended to define the Owner's Project Requirements for the design of WCPSS project sites and buildings.
-These Design Guidelines are to be utilized in conjunction with the WCPSS "Learning Environment Guideline Standards (LEGS)" and "Guidelines for Design and Construction of Energy-Efficient County Government Facilities and Schools".
-Project designers shall incorporate these requirements in to the project design.
+1. The WCPSS Design Guidelines are intended to define the Owner's Project Requirements for the design of WCPSS project sites and buildings.
+These Design Guidelines are to be utilized in conjunction with the WCPSS "Educational Specifications" (Ed-Specs) and "Guidelines for Design and Construction of Energy-Efficient County Government Facilities and Schools".
+Project designers shall incorporate these requirements into the project design.
 Any deviations from these guidelines shall be documented and reviewed with WCPSS staff.
 These guidelines shall not replace building code requirements.
 The guidelines are organized by CSI Masterformat 2004.
 Appendices include attachments, WCPSS standard specifications, and details referenced throughout the document.

 The design guidelines are reviewed annually.
 Inquiries and proposed changes shall be submitted to WCPSS for review and assessment by the committee.
-To submit an inquiry or proposed change, please contact Amy Whitley at 919-588-3556 or awhitley@wcpss.net.
+To submit an inquiry or proposed change, please contact the WCPSS Facilities Design & Construction Dept, Director of Quality Control/Quality Assurance.